slatedocs/slate/source/index.html.md

 | 404         | Not Found|
 | 500         | Internal Server Error – We had a problem with our server|

-### Success
-A successful response is indicated by HTTP status code 200 and may contain an optional body.
-If the response has a body it will be documented under each resource below.

 ## Authentication